dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 move_images_to_folder(list_of_invalid_images)
 ```

-This should move the invalid images in to the `folder_name` directory.
+This should move the invalid images into the `folder_name` directory.

 ### 👯‍♂️ Duplicate Images
 To view the duplicate photos run: